This object is on display in the Boeing Aviation Hangar at the Steven F. Udvar-Hazy Center in Chantilly, VA.

 After the World War II, civilian pilots adapted the speedy bent-wing bird from Vought to fly in competitive air races.
 They preferred modified versions of the F2G-1 and -2 originally built by Goodyear.
 Corsairs won the prestigious Thompson Trophy twice.
 In 1952, Vought manufactured 94 F4U-7s for the French Navy, and these aircraft saw action over Indochina but this order marked the end of Corsair production.
 In production longer than any other U.S. fighter to see service in World War II, Vought, Goodyear, and Brewster built a total of 12,582 F4Us.

 The United States Navy donated an F4U-1D to the National Air and Space Museum in September 1960.
 Vought delivered this Corsair, Bureau of Aeronautics serial number 50375, to the Navy on April 26, 1944.
 By October, pilots of VF-10 were flying it but in November, the airplane was transferred to VF-89 at Naval Air Station Atlantic City.
 It remained there as the squadron moved to NAS Oceana and NAS Norfolk.
 During February 1945, the Navy withdrew the airplane from active service and transferred it to a pool of surplus aircraft stored at Quantico, Virginia.
-In 1980, NASM craftsmen restored the F4U-1D in the colors and markings of a Corsair named "Sun Setter," a fighter assigned to Marine Fighter Squadron VMF-114 when that unit served aboard the "USS Essex" in July 1944.
+In 1980, NASM craftsmen restored the F4U-1D in the colors and markings of a Corsair named "Sun Setter," a fighter assigned to Marine Fighter Squadron VMF-113 in July 1944, when that squadrion was operating from a field on Engebi in the Marshall Islands.